This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Hypomagnesemia is a condition that develops when the level of magnesium in your body is too low.
-Magnesium is a mineral that is responsible for bone strength, and muscle and nerve function.
+Hypomagnesemia is a condition that develops when the amount of magnesium in your body is too low.
+Magnesium is a mineral that helps your heart, muscles, and nerves work normally.
+It also helps strengthen your bones.

 WHILE YOU ARE HERE: